- 10 Best Leg Roller Techniques for Runners

-This is a move that can get a bit tricky depending on your level of balance.
+Foam rolling the hip flexor is a move that can get a bit tricky depending on your level of balance.
 You’re going to want to place the roller directly beneath one of your hips.
 Cross your opposite leg over your hip, and slowly roll back and forth while using your arm and hand for support.
-After five to eight slow reps, switch sides and stretch the opposite iliotibial band.
+After five to eight slow reps, switch sides and stretch the opposite iliotibial band/hip flexor.

 Why you should do it: If you’re not familiar, the iliotibial (or IT) band connects your knee to the outside of your thigh.
 Unfortunately, iliotibial band syndrome is one of the most common issues runners face.

-It occurs from overuse and hyperextension from repetitive movement, so properly stretching your IT band isn’t just suggested — it’s necessary if you plan on running on a regular basis.
+It occurs from overuse and hyperextension from repetitive movement, so properly stretching your IT band and hip flexor muscles isn’t just suggested — it’s necessary if you plan on running on a regular basis.
 Marathon runners are particularly vulnerable to ITBS, so be sure to evaluate your stretching technique before attempting longer runs.